-If the selected applicant is a current WSU employee, obtain the Time Report or Leave Report file from the employee’s former employing department.
+If the selected applicant is a current WSU employee, obtain any Time Report or Leave Report file from the employee’s former employing department.
 If the selected applicant is a former WSU employee reappointed within three years of separation, obtain the file from HRS (see BPPM 60.60).

 If the selected applicant’s former employer was another state of Washington agency or institution, HRS requests information from the former employer regarding accrued leave and other benefits.
 Refer to BPPM 60.19 regarding transfer of benefits from previous state employers.